creativescala/creative-scala/book/src/pages/substitution/substitution.md

 which evaluates to `4`.

-This type of reasoning is what we do in high school algebra when we simplify an expression.
+This is the type of reasoning we do in high school algebra when we simplify an expression.
 Naturally computer science has fancy words for this process.
 In addition to substitution, we can call this *reducing an expression*, or *equational reasoning*.

 Substitution gives us a way to reason about our programs, which is another way of saying "working out what they do".
 We can apply substitution to just about any expression we've seen so far.
-It's easier to use examples that work with numbers and strings, rather than images, here so we'll return to an example we saw in an earlier chapter:
+It's easier to use examples that work with numbers and strings, rather than images, so we'll return to an example we saw in an earlier chapter:

 ```scala mdoc:silent
 1 + ("Moonage daydream".indexOf("N"))